baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Linux.md

 - **Step1**: [Download](../Resources-download.md) OpenEdge archive;
 - **Step2**: Open the terminal and enter the OpenEdge directory for decompression:
 	- execute command `tar -zxvf openedge-xxx.tar.gz`;
-- **Step3**: After the decompression operation is completed, enter the OpenEdge package directory in the terminal, open a new terminal at the same time, execute the command `docker stats`, display the running status of the container in the installted docker, and then execute the command `bin/openedge -w .`, respectively.
+- **Step3**: After the decompression operation is completed, enter the OpenEdge package directory in the terminal, open a new terminal at the same time, execute the command `docker stats`, display the running status of the container in the installed docker, and then execute the command `bin/openedge -w .`, respectively.
 Observe the contents displayed by the two terminals;
 - **Step4**: If the results are consistent, it means that OpenEdge has started normally.

 ***Notice:*** The official download page only provides the docker mode executable file.
 If you want to run in process mode, please refer to [Build-OpenEdge-From-Source.md](./Build-OpenEdge-from-Source.md)